sagemathinc/cocalc-doc/source/compute_server.rst

     Using sudo on a Compute Server

 When you become ``root`` as above, you are still inside of a Docker container that is closely integrated with CoCalc.
 If this creates problems for your use case, you can escape from it and become ``root`` on the actual virtual machine that represents your compute server.
-To do it, create an SSH key inside of the CoCalc project and :ref:`add it to the list of project keys <project-settings-ssh-keys>`.
+To do this, :ref:`add SSH keys to your account <account-ssh>` (or project).
 Then use SSH to connect as ``root`` to ``localhost``:

 .. figure:: img/compute_server_escape.png
     :width: 90%